R3bzya/action-wrapper/README.md

 ## Artisan commands

-The `make:action` command makes the action class.
+The `make:action` command makes an action class.
-The command will try to guess the base action on the model to use the template.
+The command tries to guess the action from the model and uses the template.
-Also, you don't have to specify the model, use the name 'CreateUser' or 'CreateUserAction' with the option `-m` and watch the magic.
+Also, you don't need to specify the model, use the name 'CreateUser' or 'CreateUserAction' with the option `-m` and watch the magic happen.
 If the model has a directory (e.g. 'User'), you will use the name 'User/CreateUser' or 'User/CreateUserAction'.

 #### make:action